EvanWonghere/211LabLectures/C++/Chapter1/Chapter1-2.md

 - ***function***

   ​	Because functions are the modules from which C++ programs are built and because they are essential to C++ OOP definitions, you should become thoroughly familiar with them.
-Some aspects of functions are advanced topics, so the main discussion of functions comes later (maybe, it depends on whether we will explain the template to you.).
+Some aspects of functions are advanced topics, so the main discussion of functions comes later (maybe).

   ​	However, if we deal now with some basic characteristics of functions, you’ll be more at ease and more practiced with functions later.